LucianLaFleur/pythonCyberSecurityProjects/importantBoxWalkthroughs/readme.md

+<h1>Key commands listed under each box</h1>
+</br> by listing key commands, this will help teachers present relevant material PRIOR to getting students to try a box
+</br> I won't repeat the super-common stuff, but the main ideas.
+</br> by looking for various concepts, you can better organize teaching materials, AND find boxes that demonstrate them
 <h2>Purpose</h2>
 </br> Shows complete list of commands at the start of the walkthrough (quick overview and command/syntax refresher)
 </br> documents the notes I make in a report while pen-testing a box.